 Aetna Insurance Company Limited (AICL), a UK based insurer, currently underwrites plans for members who are residing in the European Economic Area (being the EU 27 plus Iceland, Norway and Liechtenstein) (EEA).
-As a result of the UK leaving the EU (Brexit), AICL will no longer underwrite plans for such EEA based members.
-In future, Aetna’s EEA plans will be underwritten by Aetna Health Insurance Company of Europe DAC (AHICE).
-AHICE is an insurer authorised and regulated in the Republic of Ireland with passporting permissions throughout the EEA.
+As a result of the UK leaving the EU (Brexit), AICL will no longer have underwrite plans for such EEA based members.
+In the future, Aetna's EEA plans will be underwritten by Aetna Health Insurance Company of Europe DAC (AHICE).
+AHICE is an insurer authorized and regulated in the Republic of Ireland with passporting permissions throughout the EEA.

 This change will take effect from 1 October 2020 and means that all new customers residing in the EEA will be offered an AHICE policy.
 Existing customers who currently hold an AICL underwritten policy and who either reside in the EEA or who have employees as part of a group scheme residing in the EEA will be offered an AHICE policy at their next renewal.